 Security integration in Myanmar: reflections from conflict-affected societies14 September 2018

 Security integration – a term loosely referring to a process of disarmament, demobilisation and reintegration (DDR) and security sector reform (SSR) – is central to long-term prospects for stability, peace and development in most conflict-affected societies.
-In this article Dylan Hendrickson looks at the challenges of this process in Myanmar and what the country can learn from the experiences of other conflict-affected contexts.
+In this article Dylan Hendrickson looks at the challenges of this process in Myanmar and what reflections experiences of other conflict-affected contexts can offer.

 The political dialogue taking place in Myanmar since 2016 has raised hopes that an agreement can be reached on future security arrangements that will meet the needs of the country’s diverse ethnic and religious groups.
 But progress has been slow, reflecting both the distrust between the National League for Democracy (NLD) government, the Tatmadaw (Myanmar’s armed forces) and the ethnic armed organisations (EAOs) – and illustrating the complexity of the country’s security environment.

 The security integration challenges in Myanmar are unique.
 First, there are significantly more parties involved than in most other international cases.
 Second, security integration will need to occur simultaneously with the transition to a federal political system.
 Third, there is the complex historical evolution of the EAOs as armed groups, which has included failed past attempts at security integration.
 This has left many EAOs reluctant to commit to security integration until there is confidence it will occur on terms more acceptable to them.